taildigital/tail-mobile-sdk/README.md

 #### Enable beacons detection in your App
+Beacon's detection is enabled automatically using the method of SDK, **TailDMP.getInstance().startJob()**.

-Start the detection using the method **TailDMP.getInstance().enableBeaconScan()**.
+You can start the detection manually using the SDK's method **TailDMP.getInstance().enableBeaconScan()**.
+To stop the detection use the SDK's method **TailDMP.getInstance().disableBeaconScan()**.

-Beacon's detection and scan will be initialized only if user gives  <a href="#permission">permission</a> to access  device's geolocation and the bluetooth of its device is activated.
+Beacon's detection and scan will be initialized only if user is opt in, gives  <a href="#permission">permission</a> to access  device's geolocation and the bluetooth of its device is activated.

-Every time we use enableBeaconScan(), the bluetooth of user's device is activated to allow us to search for beacons.
+All beacon's information are saved inside app and are sent to Tail using SDK's service that sends and collects data automaticcally, so you **must use the SDK on automatic mode**.

-Beacon's detection and scan are made when your App is in foreground and background state, this process runs in a separated thread in background, it doesn't blocks the UI thread and uses only **Bluetooth Low Energy (BLE)** to save device's battery.
+Beacon's detection and scan are executed when your App is in foreground and background state, this process runs in a separated thread in background, it doesn't blocks the UI thread and uses only **Bluetooth Low Energy (BLE)** to save device's battery.

-Please don't forget to enable the automatic scheduling mechanism to send the data collected to us.
-- **TailDMP.getInstance().setIntervalToExecuteJob(minutes2collectr,minutes2Send)** defines periods to collect and send data.
-- **TailDMP.getInstance().startJob()** starts the process.

 Below an example of enabling beacons detection, the workflow to ask permission to use geolocation data and enabling automatic scheduling mechanism to send and collect data: